VallieTracy/NASA-Scraping/README.md

 ## Step 1 - Scraping

 I performed my initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
 The code is found in my [`mission_to_mars`](https://github.com/VallieTracy/NASA-Scraping/blob/master/Missions_to_Mars/mission_to_mars.ipynb) Jupyter notebook.
+I collected information on current Mars news, featured image, weather, planet facts, and hemisphere titles & images.
+You can read about each of those below, or skip to Step 2, which talks about Flask and MongoDB.

 ### (a.)
 Mars News Feed